How to Make Hospitals Happier through Knitting

 Care Wear’s website also includes a database of hospitals accepting preemie items.
 Before you send them a hat, make sure they’re not overwhelmed with them.
 They may need other articles — such as blankets, booties, or mittens — more.

-When knitting for hospital patients, use soft acrylic, cotton or cotton/acrylic blend yarns that can be easily washed and won’t irritate sensitive skin.
-Be sure to ask the hospital if you can attach trims, pompoms, ribbons, and the like.
-Some prefer that you don’t.
+When knitting for Care Wear, be sure to use soft acrylic, cotton or cotton/acrylic blend yarns that can be easily washed and won’t irritate sensitive skin.

 Don’t put powders or fragrances on your Care Wear items; they should especially be free of cigarette smoke odors.

-Deliver them in plastic bags to keep them safe and clean.
+Deliver your donated items in plastic bags to keep them safe and clean.

-Why not join Bonnie in helping to make the world a better place through knitting for hospital patients?
+Why not join Bonnie in helping to make the world a better place for people staying in a hospital?
 Care Wear will help you find the perfect pattern and a local hospital where you can make a difference.